Transportflow/Transportflow/README.md

 # 🦜 Transportflow

-Transportflow is a webpage to help people use public transport conviniently in germany.<br>
+Transportflow was a webpage to help people use public transport conviniently in germany.<br>
+It is now transformed into an intelligent travel assistant.

 ### State of the project